webyrd/Barliman/README.md

 * the `begin` form allows for only one definition
 * the `lambda` form does not contain an implicit `begin`
 * closing one of the windows means the window cannot be reopened!  oops

+DONE (features on the TODO list implemented since the original release of Barliman)

+* define grammar for microScheme (and the other languages) as a miniKanren relation, and use this grammar to separately check and report whether the definition is grammatically correct.
+* cancel the allTests operation if any single test fails, since in that case allTests cannot possibly succeed
+* wait part of a second to see if there are more keystrokes before launching Scheme processes.
+Sort of like XCode (I assume XCode is doing this).
+Would be more resource friendly, less distracting, and would make typing quickly more responsive.
+Could probably do this using an timer.
+* add ability to change the evaluator rules and perhaps an explicit grammar as well
+* remove possible race condition with respect to 'barliman-query.scm' temp file